DETAILED ACTION

 Step 1: The claim recites a method, which fall within a statutory category.

-Step 2A Prong one: claim 1 recites steps of “obtaining one or plural statistical values by applying statistical processing to the single piece or plural pieces of time-series measured data” and “based on selection of a single statistical value from the one or plural statistical values, identifying a statistical processing condition that was used in statistical processing performed for obtaining the selected single statistical value”.
+Step 2A Prong one: claim 1 recites steps of “obtaining one or plural statistical values by applying statistical processing to the single piece or plural pieces of time-series measured data”, “based on selection of a single statistical value from the one or plural statistical values, identifying a statistical processing condition that was used in statistical processing performed for obtaining the selected single statistical value”, and “updating the statistical processing condition based on the correction input”.
 As is evident from the background, the claimed determinations fall into the “mental process” group of abstract ideas, because the recited determinations can be practically performed in the human mind.
-Note that even if most humans would use a physical aid (e.g., pen and paper, a slide rule, or a calculator) to help them complete the recited determinations regarding calculate one or plural statistical values and determine a statistical processing condition that was used in statistical processing performed for obtaining the calculated statistical values, the use of such physical aid does not negate the mental nature of this limitation.
+Note that even if most humans would use a physical aid (e.g., pen and paper, a slide rule, or a calculator) to help them complete the recited determinations regarding calculate one or plural statistical values and determine and update a statistical processing condition that was used in statistical processing performed for obtaining the calculated statistical values based on input data, the use of such physical aid does not negate the mental nature of this limitation.
 If a claim limitation under its broadest reasonable interpretation covers performance of the limitation in the mind but for the recitation of generic computer components then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claims recite an abstract idea.

 Claim 2 rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 Dependent Claim 2 recites steps of “the statistical processing condition used for calculating the statistical value from the time-series measured data has been described, and calculating the statistical value from the time-series measured data, by using the statistical processing condition” and “identifying the statistical processing condition comprises a step for obtaining the statistical processing condition corresponding to the statistical processing used for obtaining the selected single statistical value”, the steps cover performance of the limitation in the mind but for the recitation of generic computer components.
 If a claim limitation under its broadest reasonable interpretation covers performance of the limitation in the mind but for the recitation of generic computer components then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claims recite an abstract idea.
 Dependent Claim 2 recites additional element “reading the statistical processing condition from a setting file”.
 This judicial exception is not integrated into a practical application because the additional elements is recited at a high-level of generality (i.e., as a generic computing system performing a generic function of reading data) such that it amounts no more than mere instructions to apply the exception using a generic component and it amounts no more than mere instructions to apply the exception using a generic computer component.
 Accordingly, the additional elements do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 The claim as a whole does not amounts to significantly more than the recited exception, mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Even when considered in combination, these additional elements represent mere instructions to apply an exception and insignificant extra-solution activity, which do not provide an inventive concept.
 The claim is not eligible.